GDW-Innovations/GDWInnovations.TagorClient/README.md

 IMPORTANT: This code comes as provided, with no support or guarantees.
 This code is not owned, published or supported by Organi but is managed by GDW Innovations.

+Update 2025-01-20:
+Renamed the namespaces from `TagorClient` to `GDWInnovations.TagorClient`

 ```
  ___________ _    _   _____                            _   _
 |  __ \  _  \ |  | | |_   _|                          | | (_)